HomeTypes of ShipsWhat are RORO Ships?

-Ro-Ro is an acronym for Roll-on/roll-off.
-Roll-on/roll-off ships are vessels that are used to carry wheeled cargo.
+Ro-Ro is an acronym for Roll-on/roll-off ships, which are vessels used to carry wheeled cargo, such as vehicles.

-The ro-ro ship is different from Lo-Lo (lift on-lift off) ship that uses a crane to load the cargo.
+The ro-ro ship is different from a Lo-Lo (lift on-lift off) ship, which uses a crane to load the cargo.
 The vehicles in the ship are loaded and unloaded by means of built-in ramps.
-Normally these ramps are made towards the stern (backside) of the ship.
-In some ships, they are also found on the bow side (front) as well as the sides.
+Normally, these ramps are made towards the stern (backside) of the ship.
+In some ships, they are also found on the bow side (front) and the sides.
 The vessel can be of both military and civilian types.

-Ro-Ro vessels were being built in the 19th century to transport trains, too wide for the bridges, across rivers.v
+Ro-Ro vessels were built in the 19th century to transport trains, too wide for the bridges, across rivers.

 Ro-Ro Ship